Runners often use the terms easy runs and long runs interchangeably.

 You cannot run an easy run too slow.
 A common mistake that beginners do is running too fast.
 Your subjective feeling can fool you, so it is advisable that you use a smartwatch.

-One day your pace for an easy run can be 9 min/mi, and on the other, you might struggle to maintain that pace and you have to slow down to stay within the set rate of exertion.
+One day your pace for an easy run can be 9 minutes per mile, and on the other, you might struggle to maintain that pace and you have to slow down to stay within the set rate of exertion.

 TipIt is better to run slower than faster.
 Regardless of how good you feel that day, if an easy run is on your schedule, don’t run too fast.
 Instead, save yourselves for the days when you have tougher workouts on your schedule.
 Every workout has its purpose, including the day when an easy run is on your schedule.